Fiat Argo

 The Fiat Argo (Type 358, codeproject X6H) is a subcompact car (B-segment) by the Italian manufacturer Fiat, developed for the market in South America.
+A sedan version was launched in 2018, with the name Fiat Cronos.

+Overview

 It was presented in Brazil in May 2017, being sold as of June.
 It is a five-door hatchback that replaced the Fiat Punto and the Fiat Palio.
 The Argo was presented a year later than planned, and was developed to strengthen Fiat's offering in the subcompact (B) segment, traditionally an important one for Fiat.

-A sedan version was launched in 2018, with the name Fiat Cronos.